 This falls under the heading of, “If you don’t already know, I don’t want to explain it.”

 Joking aside, diarrhea is a symptom, not a disease.
-It is characterized by loose or watery stools, which often occur very frequently.
-Often, there’s quite a bit of urgency involved too.
+It is characterized by loose or watery stools, which sometimes occur very frequently.
+There can also be quite a bit of urgency involved in some cases too.

 Blood may or may not be present, and your dog may also exhibit signs of discomfort or mild pain.
 She may lose her appetite and stop eating, or act mildly depressed or tired too.